rfuzzo/MWSE/docs/source/types/tes3magicEffectTickEventData.md

 ### `triggerBoundArmor`
 <div class="search_terms" style="display: none">triggerboundarmor</div>

-Performs vanilla armor summoning logic.
+Performs vanilla armor summoning logic, but also allows bracers and pauldrons.
 It can summon one or two armor objects with provided ID(s).
-To summon gauntlets, provide two IDs.
+When summoning gauntlets, bracers or pauldrons, you can provide two IDs.

 ```lua
 myObject:triggerBoundArmor(id, id2)